 Jesus stood before Lazarus’s grave.
 His friend had been dead four days.
 Jesus didn’t just hope in His heart for Lazarus’s reviving.
 No, He “called in a loud voice, ‘Lazarus, come out’ ” (John 11:43).
 And the dead man came out of the grave.

 Jesus taught us to speak the word of faith, to “say” what we are asking for, and not to doubt but to believe, and such a faith-speaking believer “shall have whatsoever he saith.”
 With confidence in God and in the promises of His Word the Bible, speak to the "mountains" in your life, and watch God intervene mightily on your behalf.
+Faith can move mountains of any size that you're facing.

 In sum, the Bible teaches us a simple 3-step pathway to dynamic faith: